Stephane-D/SGDK/readme.md

 - Astrofra for the starfield donut sample and the revamped readme ;)
 - Gligli for building and providing GCC 6.3 for Windows.
 - LIZARDRIVE for making the new SGDK logo.
+- Vojtěch Salajka for the script allowing to use SGDK easily from Wine (Linux/Unix but may work on OSX too).
+- Daniel Valdivieso for another Wine based solution to use SGDK on multi-OS (including a VSCode template).
-- Kubilus for the Linux port of SGDK.
+- Kubilus for the GenDev Linux port of SGDK.
-- Sonic3D for the OSX port of SGDK.
+- Sonic3D for the GenDev OSX port of SGDK.
-- Daniel Valdivieso for the SGDK multi-OS solution using Wine.
 - Vladimir Kryvian for Visual Studio support and template.
 - Joe Musashi for the nice Wobbler effect sample.
 - clbr for various contributions.